-IMDS Practices of CSD Main issue Cited by 110,1 00 Production-based practices Cleaner production A strategy for reducing negative environmental impacts throughout the production processes avoids and decreases Hicks and Dietmar (2007) 28 Eco-design pollution at its source and increases the competitiveness of enterprises Design for the environment (DFE) is a helpful, emerging tool to improve companies' environmental performance by addressing product Zhu and Sarkis (2006) Eco-innovation functionality while simultaneously minimizing life-cycle environmental impacts Eco-innovation is defined as "the production, assimilation or exploitation of a product, production process, service or management or huving method that is payed to the exemption Dong et al. (2013) T (developing or adopting it) and which results, throughout its lifecycle, in a reduction of environmental risk, pollution and other negative impacts of resources use (including energy use) compared to relevant alternatives" 71 Investment recovery recycling, redeployment, reselling, and similar techniques to derive greater value from materials and products Znu et al. (2008b) Recycle of product Products for reuse, recycle, recovery of material, component parts Liu et al. (2010a) Evaluation-based practices Strategic environmental assessment SEA was defined as a systematic process in which environmental, economic, and social consequences of proposed policies, plans, and programs are evaluated at the earliest appropriate stage of decision making Ren et al. (2010) ISO 14001 certification A process standard aimed at ensuring that facilities have a workable environmental management system (EMS) in place and does not actually mandate improvements in a facility's environmental performance Fryxell et al. (2004) SA8000 A global social accountability standard, as a national standard of labor protection Tang and Li (2009) Partner-based practices Technology transfer TT is the process of moving innovations from their origin (or other location) to where they can be put into operation Guerin (2001) Green purchasing Is an emerging approach in Chinese enterprises, which focusses on the inbound or upstream segment of a product's and organization's cumply chain Zhu et al. (2008a) Customer cooperation with environmental concerns CC have an increased focus on customers' needs and the development of value-added products and services Zhu and Sarkis (2006) Table IV. (continued)
+115,1 Practices of CSD Main issue Cited by , Production-based practices Cleaner production A strategy for reducing negative environmental impacts throughout the production processes avoids and decreases Hicks and Dietman (2007) 28 Eco-design pollution at its source and increases the competitiveness of enterprises Design for the environment (DFE) is a helpful, emerging tool to improve companies' environmental performance by addressing product functionality while simultaneously minimizing Zhu and Sarkis (2006) Eco-innovation life-cycle environmental impacts Eco-innovation is defined as "the production, assimilation or exploitation of a product, production process, service or management or business method that is novel to the organization (developing or adopting it) and which results, throughout its lifecycle, in a reduction of environmental risk, pollution and other negative impacts of resources use (including energy use) Dong et al. (2013) Investment recovery compared to relevant alternatives" IR refers to an organization's strategic use of recycling, redeployment, reselling, and similar techniques to derive greater value from materials and products Zhu et al. (2008b) Recycle of product Products for reuse, recycle, recovery of material, component parts Liu et al. (2010a) Evaluation-based practices Strategic environmental assessment SEA was defined as a systematic process in which environmental, economic, and social consequences of proposed policies, plans, and programs are evaluated at the earliest appropriate stage of decision making Ren et al. (2010) ISO 14001 certification decision making A process standard aimed at ensuring that facilities have a workable environmental management system (EMS) in place and does not actually mandate improvements in a facility's environmental performance Fryxell et al .
+(2004 SA8000 A global social accountability standard, as a national standard of labor protection Tang and Li (2009 Partner-based practices Technology transfer TT is the process of moving innovations from their origin (or other location) to where they can be put into operation Guerin (2001) Green purchasing Is an emerging approach in Chinese enterprises, which focusses on the inbound or upstream segment of a product's and organization's Zhu et al. (2008a) Customer cooperation with environmental concerns supply chain CC have an increased focus on customers' needs and the development of value-added products and services Zhu and Sarkis (2006)